Keith-PVL/keithmcintosh.github.io/_posts/2015-09-04-diary-life-at-the-golden-door-or-an-ordinary-woman-farts-her-way-to-enlightenment.md

 x

-ps: 8 year old just popped out of bed to deliver me the lyrics she's been writing out to 'Greased Lightning."
+ps: 8 year old just popped out of bed to deliver me the lyrics she's been writing out to 'Greased Lightning'.

 As follows: